25-Apr-2017, 09:20 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Muhammad's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Muhammad, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Emotionally loaded lines such as "If you don't do what I want you're a selfish and unfeeling child," and high-handed commands like "Do it because I say so", delivered in an effort to push him into what you think is the right sort of behaviour, may backfire badly as Muhammad [...]
+He needs to loosen up, not be tightened up through the pressure of being made to feel "bad".
+Emotionally loaded lines such as "If you don't do what I want you're a selfish and unfeeling child," and high-handed commands like "Do it because I say so", delivered in an effort [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Muhammad's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..] " These lines are most applicable to Muhammad, for he is inherently proud, self-motivated and hungry for challenge to develop his potentials to the fullest.
-His need for independence will affect every area of his development, from taking his first steps to achieving high [...] [..]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Muhammad's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+Parents would be wise not to expect a sweet, well-behaved little angel unless he has just got what he wants and is now radiating his own unique brand of sunny charm.
+He is not by nature either intractable or insensitive.
+However, he has a powerful and vigourous personality [...] [..]
 If he wants to take on a hobby or project which might be considered too daunting or adult, let him try anyway (as long as he has appropriate supervision) he may surprise everyone.
 He is also blessed with the rare gift of being able to learn from his failures as well as [...]
-Hidden traits Sometimes Muhammad can feel terribly vulnerable and powerless, and as he gets older he may occasionally "cave in" when stressed or challenged, regressing to the emotional state of a much younger child.
-Hidden confusion and bewilderment can undermine his determination and [...]
+Hidden traits [..]
+Muhammad is his own worst critic, sometimes expecting heroic feats of himself when in fact he needs to relax and make a normal human mess of things.
+If he has siblings who are better at displaying their helplessness, he will probably polarise and become the "strong" one.
+Although [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future